pwick15/combined-xi-builder/README.md

 ## Description
 The **Combined XI Builder** is a web-based tool for football fans to create a combined starting eleven from two selected teams.
 Built using **Flask**, this tool allows users to pick teams, choose lineups, and generate a visual representation of the best possible squad from both sides.

-## Features
-- Select two teams from a list of clubs.
-- Automatically fetch team logos and details.
-- Interactive lineup selection.
-- Visual representation of the final Combined XI.
-- Displays the number of players selected from each team.

-## Screenshots
 ### Team Selection Screen
 ![Team Selection](images/team_selection.png)